 This Guideline is intended to inform and help employees and managers when dealing with grievances against reviewable employment decisions in the context of employment under Part 7 of the Public Sector Act 2009.

-This Guideline is intended to assist human resources practitioners, decision makers and other managers in public sector agencies to manage the suspected, alleged and proven employee unsatisfactory performance, including misconduct.
+This guideline supports managers, human resources practitioners and decision makers in public sector agencies to manage suspected, alleged, and proven employee misconduct.

-Template for Notification of Intention to Terminate Employment
+Download the Notification of Intention to Terminate Employment template (DOCX, 29KB)

 This Guideline is primarily intended to help employees and agencies in the public sector decide what to do when offered gifts or benefits in the course of employment activities.
 This Guideline should also be considered by public sector employees when giving gifts to others.